 Education/Experience: The applicant must possess one of the following qualifications (earned degrees must be from an accredited college/university: 1.
 Master’s degree in Rhetoric and Composition, English Literature, Comparative Literature, Creative Writing, or Journalism.

 Desirable Qualifications: Demonstrated commitment to student learning and to the success of all students in the open-access learning environment of a community college; 2.
 Demonstrated sensitivity to issues of diversity, and ability to motivate and teach community college students of diverse ethnic and racial backgrounds, sexual orientations, genders, cultures, and learning styles, as well as students with disabilities or varied levels of academic preparation; 3.
-Training and/or experience in teaching developmental reading and writing, and transfer-level composition and critical thinking classes, as well as a willingness to teach other courses in the discipline as needed; 4.
+Training and/or experience in teaching developmental reading, writing, composition, and critical thinking classes, as well as a willingness to teach other courses in the discipline as needed; 4.
 Commitment to innovation and improvement of teaching, and interest in building a strong reading and writing program; 5.
 Commitment to professional and personal growth through activities such as the practice of writing, participation in conferences or workshops, and/or involvement in other relevant organizations or work; 6.
 Ability to work both independently and collaboratively in a small-campus setting that requires involvement and responsibilities from each member; 7.
 Strong interpersonal skills and collaborative spirit; 8.
-Ph.D. in Rhetoric and Composition.
+Recent experience teaching college level composition; 9.
+Evidence of teaching effectiveness; 10.
+Ph.D. in Rhetoric and Composition or English Literature.

 Position will be open until filled.
 To apply, please contact Humanities Division Chair, Dr. Michael Stoneham: firstname.lastname@example.org or 814-269-7137.